Frank Steunenberg: Assassination

 The nationally publicized trial took place in Boise over several months in mid-1907 and included new U.S. Senator William Borah for the prosecution and Clarence Darrow for the defense.
 On the witness stand, Orchard repeated his written confession, admitting to years of setting bombs for the WFM.
 He was then cross-examined by defense lawyers for 26 hours, spread out over a week's time.
 In addition to Orchard, the prosecution presented 80 more witnesses to corroborate Orchard's description of numerous attacks.
 Darrow and the defense team called over 100 witnesses of their own.
 Closing arguments lasted two weeks, the most talked about of which was by Darrow.
 Modern commentators have praised Darrow's closing argument, which used powerful emotional rhetoric focused on the moral superiority of the unions' position.
-However contemporary reaction was universally negative.
+However, contemporary reaction was universally negative.
 The Chicago Tribune called it "the most unseemly, abusive, inflammatory speech ever delivered in an American courtroom."
 Despite most observers' opinions that the verdict would be guilty, the jury returned an acquittal for Haywood in late July.
-Pettibone was defended in a separate trial by Judge Orrin N. Hilton of Denver, Colorado and was also acquitted, and charges were dropped against Moyer.
+Pettibone was defended in a separate trial by Judge Orrin N. Hilton of Denver and was also acquitted, and charges were dropped against Moyer.

-Orchard pled guilty and received a death sentence in a separate trial, but the sentence was commuted to life in prison.
+Orchard pleaded guilty and received a death sentence in a separate trial, but the sentence was commuted to life in prison.
 In 1952, at 86 years of age and 45 years after the Haywood trial, Orchard wrote in his autobiography that all of his confession and his trial testimony were true.
+He died in prison in 1954.